The-Noam/samosa/README.md

 # Samosa GUI package

-### To start / install write this in the terminal:
+### To start / install, write this in the terminal:

 `pip install samosa`